-Turlock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Turlock isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Turlock are a mix of both white- and blue-collar jobs.
 Overall, Turlock is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Turlock who work in office and administrative support (14.79%), sales jobs (10.55%), and teaching (8.86%).
+There are especially a lot of people living in Turlock who work in office and administrative support (14.20%), sales jobs (10.30%), and teaching (9.47%).

-The per capita income in Turlock in 2010 was $22,847, which is lower middle income relative to California, and middle income relative to the rest of the US.
-This equates to an annual income of $91,388 for a family of four.
+The per capita income in Turlock in 2010 was $23,700, which is middle income relative to California and the nation.
+This equates to an annual income of $94,800 for a family of four.
 However, Turlock contains both very wealthy and poor people as well.

-Turlock is a somewhat ethnically-diverse city.
+Turlock is an extremely ethnically-diverse city.
 The people who call Turlock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Turlock residents report their race to be White, followed by Asian.
 Turlock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.62% of the city’s residents.
-Important ancestries of people in Turlock include Portuguese, Assyrian/Chaldean/Syriac, English, and Irish.
+People of Hispanic or Latino origin account for 37.91% of the city’s residents.
+Important ancestries of people in Turlock include Portuguese, English, Assyrian/Chaldean/Syriac, and Irish.

 The most common language spoken in Turlock is English.
 Other important languages spoken here include Spanish and Indic languages.